Santa Cruz Blur First Look: The Perfect Wasatch Bike?

 As a result, when the bike is 45 percent of suspension travel the seatstay becomes flat, and increasingly stiffens up through the travel.
 Santa Cruz claims that doing so means the Blur has a better pedal platform and reduces pedal feedback.
 And on the trail, Santa Cruz says the rear wheel offers better traction and tracking ability through chunk and roots when compared to the previous Blur.
 As you’d expect, these claims comes with the addendum that this amount of traction comes WITHOUT the pedal bob that can impact a bike’s overall speed.
 Impressive stuff!

-Total weight of the Blur CC frame, swingarm, and hardware is a claimed 1800 grams in a size medium, or about a substantial 10% lighter.
+We haven't been able to weigh the frame only ourselves yet, but our best estimate is around 1920-1970g with rear shock, hardware, and no rear axle.
+Full builds weigh as little as 23 lbs stock, with some select part changes you might be able to get closer or under 22 lbs.
+This is about a substantial 10% lighter than the previous edition in the frame alone.
 We know that weight isn’t everything, and even the most die-hard XC racers understand that too.
 But it is good to see Blur CC is every bit as light as the light options from Cannondale, SCOTT, BMC, Giant, and Orbea.

 Geometry and Fit

 Cross country race and marathon bikes like the Blur XC and Blur TR have seen not only their features change with time, but their geometry too.
 Despite Santa Cruz being typically conservative in their geometry over the last few years, the Blur is surprisingly contemporary, and dare we say, cutting edge.